This post may contain affiliate links, I may receive commissions for purchases made through links in this post.

 P.S.
 Milkology offers a 20% off discount when you purchase their second course.
 Meaning, you can have unlimited access to both courses for only $34!

 In case you are also curious about what the best pumping set up is for pumping at work, I have a couple recommendations to help make pumping at work a lot less of a hassle and even more productive!

 Best Breast Pump for Pumping at Work

-I love the BabyBuddha pump for pumping at work because it is compact, quiet and very light weight – making it perfect for storing in your desk and toting to and from.
+I really like the Pumpables Genie Plus for pumping at work because it is compact, quiet and very light weight – making it perfect for storing in your desk and toting it to and from work.

-Or, keep this pump at work and leave your larger hospital grade breast pump at home.
+Or, keep this pump at work and leave your larger personal breast pump at home.

-If you’re interested in grabbing the BabyBuddha pump, take advantage of this coupon code for a discount.
+If you’re interested in grabbing the Genie Plus, take advantage of this 10% off your entire order.

 Best Hands-Free Pumping kit for Work

 I love this pumping kit for work so much because it is the best kit for pumping discreetly.
 You can slip the cups under your shirt and in any bra you wear (no pumping bra needed)!